If you are involved in a major car accident, there’s a good chance you will need a tow truck.

 How Much Does Towing Cost?

-Towing can cost a lot.
-And you don’t get to consent to the towing fees beforehand.
-If your vehicle cannot be moved and is blocking traffic, then the police have every right to tow it without your permission… and make you pick up the bill later.
+Towing can be costly, and too often people don’t have the opportunity to consent to the fees beforehand.
+If your vehicle cannot be moved and you are incapacitated, the police may tow it to a nearby salvage yard, and you will be responsible for paying the bill later.

 Who Pays for the Costs of Towing?

 If you are a member of American Automobile Association (AAA) or another auto club, you may have free roadside assistance from them.
-Towing costs may also be covered by your car’s warranty, or even by your credit card company or your wireless service provider.
+Towing costs may also be covered by your car’s warranty, or even by your credit card company or wireless service provider.

 Where Will the Car Be Towed, and Who Will Tow It?

 After the accident, the police may call a tow truck company.
 However, you don’t have to go with the police officer’s choice for towing.
 You have every right to call your own towing company.
-You may want to ask your insurance provider for a recommended towing company, especially if you have collision coverage or towing and roadside assistance coverage, and your towing fees will be covered.
+You may want to ask your insurance provider for a recommended towing company, especially if you have collision coverage or towing and roadside assistance coverage, so your towing fees will be covered.

-We recommend taking your vehicle to a trusted mechanic, someone you’ve worked with before and who knows your car.
-If you don’t have a mechanic offhand that you would like to send the car to, then try having it towed to a mechanic who specializes in your type of vehicle.
+We recommend taking your vehicle to someone you’ve worked with before and who knows your car.
+If you don’t have a mechanic, try having it towed to one who specializes in your type of vehicle.
 If you want your car taken to a trusted mechanic, make this clear to the tow truck driver.

 If you have been scammed by a tow truck driver, report this to any relevant authorities.

 If My Car Is Towed to A Salvage Yard, When Should I Take It Out??